CCI-MOC/hil/docs/rest_api.md

 following fields:

 * "name", the name/label of the node.
-* "free", indicates whether the node is free or has been allocated to a project.
+* "project", indicates 'None' if the node is free or <project name> if it has been allocated to a project.
 * "nics", a list of nics, each represted by a JSON object having at least the following fields:
         * "label", the nic's label.